trughooputh/guide-first-job-junior-dev/README.md

 - **Analyze Job Descriptions**: Look through job listings for junior roles to identify commonly required skills and technologies.
 - **Focus on In-Demand Skills**: Prioritize learning tools and frameworks frequently mentioned in job offers.
 This increases your chances of catching an employer’s attention.
 - **Adapt Your Portfolio**: Highlight projects that align with what employers are looking for, showcasing relevant experience in your GitHub profile and portfolio.
+- **Be Open to any Opportunities**: Consider applying to consultancy companies, as they can provide you with exposure to a variety of projects and industries.
+Your first job is crucial for gaining experience and launching your career, so try not to be overly selective.

 Example : [State of JS](https://stateofjs.com) and other surveys, will give you an idea about where to focus in near future.